bybit-exchange/api-connectors/swagger-gen/javascript/docs/ConditionalApi.md

 var orderType = "orderType_example"; // String | Conditional order type.

-var qty = 8.14; // Number | Order quantity.
+var qty = "qty_example"; // String | Order quantity.

-var basePrice = 1.2; // Number | Send current market price.
+var basePrice = "basePrice_example"; // String | Send current market price.
 It will be used to compare with the value of 'stop_px', to decide whether your conditional order will be triggered by crossing trigger price from upper side or lower side.
 Mainly used to identify the expected direction of the current conditional order..

-var stopPx = 1.2; // Number | Trigger price.
+var stopPx = "stopPx_example"; // String | Trigger price.

 var timeInForce = "timeInForce_example"; // String | Time in force.

 var opts = {
-  'price': 1.2, // Number | Execution price for conditional order 'triggerBy': "triggerBy_example", // String | Trigger price type.
+  'price': "price_example", // String | Execution price for conditional order 'triggerBy': "triggerBy_example", // String | Trigger price type.
 Default LastPrice.
   'closeOnTrigger': true, // Boolean | close on trigger.
   'orderLinkId': "orderLinkId_example" // String | Customized order ID, maximum length at 36 characters, and order ID under the same agency has to be unique..